osrf/gazebo_tutorials/ros_installing/tutorial.md

 #### Test that you have the right version of Gazebo

-To check version of Gazebo run:
+To check version of Gazebo-classic run:

 ~~~
 gazebo --version